+This post was written by Chris Romeo during his tenure at Security Journey.
 This article was originally appeared on at TechBeacon.com on October 11, 2021.
 You can access it here.

 In the world of application security, the OWASP Top 10 2021 is the most famous—or infamous—of documents.
 Loved by most and hated by a few, this foundational document is the first thing people on most application security programs try to assimilate and conquer.

 With the OWASP Top 10 2021, application security teams certainly have work to do.
 But if you embrace it, your app sec team will get better.
 Here are seven things practitioners can take action on from the new OWASP Top 10.